dcl-2019-04/curriculum/docs/model-eval.md

 **2** Create a function to calculate CV error

-Next, you need a function that iterates over all your train-test pairs, calculates the test error for each pair, and then calculates the mean and standard deviation of all the errors.
+Next, you need a function that iterates over all your train-test pairs, calculates the test error for each pair, and then calculates the mean of the errors and the standard error of the mean.

 ``` r
 span_error <- function(span, data_cv) {